scuzzydude/asimov/asimov.md

 ### Shunning

 The metric protocol should have a build in method of shunning.
-In the protocol, shunning is a voluntary action by pledges, where they join a formal shun and reject transactions from in the shunned scoot or from certain pledges.
+In the protocol, shunning is a voluntary action by pledges, where they join a formal shun and reject transactions from in the shunned scoot or pledges.
 This will reduce the number of nodes available to process transactions for a scoot, increasing transaction processing time or perhaps preventing it altogether.

 The charter should address how shuns are created.
 A board shun should take a unanimous vote by the board and prevent The Foundation from processing transaction for the scoot.
 A consensus shun would take a minimum number of pledges signing a virtual petition.